ellennickles/xphoto-s24/week8/README.md

 ### Part 1 • Experiment / Reflect

-- Choose your experiment this week!
+- There are two (2) experiments this week:
   - Class introduced the very basics of creating AR objects with photographic material in Adobe Aero.
 Your challenge and opportunity is to experiment with possibilities well beyond this starting point.
 For example, into how many